mouldimus/notes/HTML_Concepts.md

 Having the DOM also opens up the ability to change the HTML for a web page, or to generate HTML entirely from scratch.
 In fact, an entire web page could be created by a program, only coming into existence after a DOM for it is constructed.

 Most browsers generate a DOM for the web pages they display, and most browsers allow you to look at that DOM.
-Most browsers have built-in tools to help web developers; they are generally called “developer tools.”
+Most browsers have built-in tools to help web developers; they are generally called "developer tools."

 ## Accessing the DOM
 The DOM can be accessed by opening up these developer tools in your browser.

-Let’s look at an example of this, using the web browser Chrome.
-You can open Developer Tools in Chrome by right-clicking on a web page and clicking “Inspect.”
+Let's look at an example of this, using the web browser Chrome.
+You can open Developer Tools in Chrome by right-clicking on a web page and clicking "Inspect."
 A second window will open up, showing a great deal of information about the web page and the browser.
-There are tabs in this window that let you select what you’d like to view.
-The DOM is viewable in the “Elements” tab.
+There are tabs in this window that let you select what you'd like to view.
+The DOM is viewable in the "Elements" tab.

 For our HTML in the previous step, the DOM would look like this from within those Developer Tools in Chrome:

 ![Accessing the DOM](./images/accessing_the_DOM.png)

-This looks much like the actual HTML from the web page file itself – but it’s actually a tree structure that represents the structure of the various objects that make up the web page.
-The “down arrows” in the display of the DOM are a graphical interface that lets you expand and collapse the individual nodes on the tree structure of the DOM.
+This looks much like the actual HTML from the web page file itself - but it's actually a tree structure that represents the structure of the various objects that make up the web page.
+The "down arrows" in the display of the DOM are a graphical interface that lets you expand and collapse the individual nodes on the tree structure of the DOM.

-Many browsers even let you edit the DOM from within these tools and see those changes reflected immediately in the displayed web page – but it’s important to know that those changes aren’t being made to the actual stored HTML files that were given to the browser - you’re only changing the DOM that the browser is creating and using to create the display.
-In order to permanently change the web page, you’ll need to change the actual files that will be given to the browser.
+Many browsers even let you edit the DOM from within these tools and see those changes reflected immediately in the displayed web page - but it's important to know that those changes aren't being made to the actual stored HTML files that were given to the browser - you're only changing the DOM that the browser is creating and using to create the display.
+In order to permanently change the web page, you'll need to change the actual files that will be given to the browser.

-There is a lot more to know about the DOM, and as you do more web development, you’ll pick up a lot more knowledge and skill.
+There is a lot more to know about the DOM, and as you do more web development, you'll pick up a lot more knowledge and skill.
 But you now have the basic principles and application of the DOM.

 ## Type of Font
 [Jump Back](#contents)